 5. Ad SDK and Payment Integration

-To monetize your game, integrate ad networks that offer rewarded ads, where players can choose to watch a short video ad in exchange for extra moves or other bonuses.
-You can also set up in-app purchases, allowing players to buy boosters, lives, or in-game currency to enhance their experience.
-Both the Google Play Store and Apple App Store offer easy integration for these payment systems, ensuring a smooth transaction process for users who want to make purchases.
+To monetize the game effectively, we integrate ad networks that offer rewarded video ads.
+Players can choose to watch a short ad for in-game bonuses like extra moves or boosters.
+We also add in-app purchases, allowing players to buy boosters or in-game currency to enhance their experience.

 6. QA and Testing